dskho/0xatom.github.io/_posts/2020-09-15-onsystem-shelldredd-1-hannah.md

 ## Summary

-This box was a really easy one, starting off by login into FTP anonymous and grab hannah's SSH private key this will give us a low low-privilege shell.
+This box was a really easy one, starting off by login into FTP anonymous and grab hannah's SSH private key this will give us a low-privilege shell.
 Rooting the box is a bit tricky because the cpulimit SUID doesn't allow us to spawn a root shell directly.
 Let's pwn it! :sunglasses:

 ## Enumeration/Reconnaissance